How much is the prize worth?

 Why are you asking for submissions to come as ebooks?

-We recommend submitting a digital version of the book because it is instant, better for the environment and reduces postage costs.
+We recommend submitting a digital version of the book because it is instant, better for the environment and reduces costs for the submitting publishers.

 How are books entered for the prize?